 Community and Internet Resources

-Community: On-line Disability Communities: Vestibular Disorders
+Community: On-line Disability Communities: Disability Specific:

+NHU is not affiliated with any of the following disability communities and is not liable for any actions resulting from the visit to the linked resources.
 New Horizons Un-limited is not endorsing and assumes no responsibility in guaranteeing the products, services, programs or conditions as described.
 If you are interested in a resource listed below, call or contact the resource to verify the current situation.
 Evaluate the information, analyze your unique circumstances, use your best judgment and make your own decisions when using the information.
 Before making any change, consult your health care professional.

 National